Vocabulary and Reading: The Connection

 Flashcards can be instrumental in learning new vocabulary.
 One of the best ways to make flashcards for vocabulary is to draw a picture of what the word means.
 Sometimes it may be a scene where the word is within the context of the scene.
 Take it a step further by writing the word in a sentence that corresponds with the picture.

 Listening to podcasts can be a great way to build your vocabulary.
-There are podcasts on thousands of topics and can expand your knowledge in a field and are a great way to build tier 3 vocabulary.
+There are podcasts on thousands of topics that can expand your knowledge in a field and are a great way to build tier 3 vocabulary.
 Some of our favorite podcasts include But Why: A Podcast for Curious Kids and Wow in the World.
 For more great podcasts for kids, take a look at this top 25 podcasts for kids list.

 Studies from Sprenger (2005 and 2010) and the review of the current research on vocabulary instruction compiled by the National Reading Technical Assistance Center (2010) suggest the following ways to teach new vocabulary: